OpenIPC/device-mjsxj03hl/Manual_en.md

 ![Изображение](https://user-images.githubusercontent.com/88727968/222164240-66044bf1-16da-4ea2-af38-6fd3d3fb1b92.png)

-## Warning!
-This version of the manual is outdated and is being revised.
-Performing actions may damage your device!
+> [!WARNING]

-Attention!
+> Attention!
 Any changes you make will void your warranty for this device!
 The author is not responsible for any damage resulting from any actions of the user!
 _______________
 ## Preparation
 ### Connecting UART adapter